Makar Sankranti: Nepal

 Maghe Sankranti is a Nepalese festival observed on the first of Magha in the Vikram Sambat (B.S) calendar (about 14 January).
 Tharu people celebrate this particular day as new year.
 It is also regarded as the major government declared annual festival of the Magar community.

-Observant Hindus take ritual baths during this festival.
-These include Sankhamul on the Bagmati near Patan; In the Gandaki/Narayani river basin at Triveni, Devghat near Chitwan Valley and Ridi on the Kaligandaki; and in the Koshi River basin at Dolalghat on the Sun Koshi.
-Festive foods like laddoo, ghee and sweet potatoes are distributed.

 Pakistan (Sindh)

 On this festive day, Sindhi parents send ladoos and chiki (Laaee) made of sesame seeds to their married daughters.
 The Sindhi community in India too celebrate Makar Sankranti as Tirmoori which involves parents sending sweet dishes to their daughters.

 Sri Lanka, Malaysia, Singapore, and among Tamil diasporas worldwide

 On this day, the Tamil farmers and the Tamil People honour and perform a pooja to the Sun God Suriya Narayanan.
 This happens when the sun enters the zodiac sign of Capricorn (Makara).
 The Thai Pongal festival is celebrated in mid-January, or the Tamil month of Thai, to coincide with the rice harvest.

 Pongal practices and rituals in Sri Lanka and diasporic countries aren't much differentiated from those followed in Southern India, outside notably the Jalikkattu practice, which is not existent among Sri Lankan Tamils and diasporic Tamil communities.

 In Sri Lanka, celebrations of Pongal extend generally to two days and not four, and instead of the Pongal dish, a similar food called Pukkai is offered.
 Its preparation happen on the first day and not on the second as in India (where Pongal start one day earlier with Boghi day).
 Hence here, Pongal celebration is focused on the day of Thai Pongal only.